In the Service of Life

 Video not currently available.
 Get in touch to discuss viewing this film

-Summary: An amateur film by South London Film Society that documents the voluntary work of the Union of Girls’ Schools for Social Service (UGS) in Peckham.
+Summary: A 1956 film by South London Film Society that documents the voluntary work of the Union of Girls’ Schools for Social Service (UGS) in Peckham.

 Title number: 21179